Denominators in Lusztig's asymptotic Hecke algebra via the Plancherel formula: Proof of Theorem for general , and the case of

 This is also the number of distinguished involutions in $\cc(u)$, by \cite{ShiLNM}.
 The claim follows from Corollary \ref{cor BK map injective}. \end{proof}

-\subsection{Proof of Theorem \ref{thm weaker version for general G}}
+\subsection{Proof of Theorem \ref{thm general G denominators}}

-\begin{proof}[Proof of Theorem \ref{thm weaker version for general G}] Theorem \ref{theorem general G f_w(1) rational function with correct denominator} together with Propositions \ref{prop phi1 existence} and \ref{prop phi_1=phi inverse} show that $a_{1,w}$ is a rational function of $\bq$ with denominator depending only on the two-sided cell containing $w$.
+\begin{proof}[Proof of Theorem \ref{thm general G denominators}] Theorem \ref{theorem general G f_w(1) rational function with correct denominator} together with Propositions \ref{prop phi1 existence} and \ref{prop phi_1=phi inverse} show that $a_{1,w}$ is a rational function of $\bq$ with denominator depending only on the two-sided cell containing $w$.
 Equation \eqref{prop lands in completion final} again shows that $a_{x,w}$ is a rational function of $\bq$ with denominator depending only on the two-sided cell containing $w$; up to twists the set $\mathcal{E}_2(M)^I$ is finite for every Levi subgroup $M$, so we may multiply through to include the denominators of all required formal degrees, which are in fact rational of the correct form by Theorem \ref{FOS theorem}.
-As there are finitely-many Levi subgroups of $G$ up to association, this defines a polynomial $P^1_{\G}(\bq)$ satisyfing the first two statements of the theorem.
-Moreover, Theorems \ref{FOS theorem} and \ref{theorem general G f_w(1) rational function with correct denominator} give that $a_{x,w}$ has poles occurring only in a finite set of roots of unity.
-The statement about distinguished involutions in the lowest two-sided cell follows from \eqref{f_d(1) big cell trick}.
-The statement about arbitrary $a_{x,w}$ for $w\in\cc_0$ follows from the last statement of Theorem \ref{theorem general G f_w(1) rational function with correct denominator} and \eqref{prop lands in completion final}.
-The fourth statement follows immediately from Theorem \ref{FOS theorem} by putting $P_{\G}(\bq)=\Delta(\bq)P_{\G}^1(\bq)$. \end{proof}
+Therefore there is a polynomial $P_\G(\bq)$ that clears denominators of all $a_{x,w}$.
+This proves the first statement of the Theorem.